 Moose Peterson recommends that you keep your ISO as low as possible and because of the distances involved, not to get too wrapped up in worrying about too much depth of field.
 Obviously, you also want to be able to avoid camera shake, and the usual guidelines go a bit sideways when the lens is really heavy.
 For the 800mm full-frame equivalent, I wanted to keep my shutter speed at 1/1250 of a second or higher.

 I shot mostly in Shutter Priority mode and set the ISO to AUTO to encourage the camera to keep the lens as wide open as possible.
 Another route is to build a Custom or User mode, but not all cameras offer this.
-It is how Gordon works, and it also worked for me in the last third of the shooting day.
+It worked for me in the last third of the shooting day.

 If you can get reasonable separation between the bird and the background, Moose suggests letting the camera choose the focus zone.
 I never do this, so I thought it would be an interesting thing to try.
 So long as the background was well isolated, it worked, but when things got cluttered I went to a nine-point group.
 Autofocus was set to continuous mode, so a tap of the back button or holding it allowed me to grab either statics or birds in flight.